 Ephemeral stream hydrography, largely governed by lateral groundwater fluxes and watershed geomorphology, is a result of both topography and climate (27, 28).
 In the East, ephemeral streams are most numerous in upland settings, where they sit upslope of the groundwater point of emergence (e.g. Figs. 1d, 1e, S11).
 In much of the West, where the water table is kilometers below the surface, ephemeral streams can dominate the landscape (Figs. 1b, 1c, S11).
 The Great Lakes/Midwest region and Florida have the smallest ephemeral influence due to low-order networks with persistently shallow water tables (29).
 The Midwest region is also strongly influenced by artificial irrigation ditches, which are not natural ephemeral streams but contribute significantly to discharge.

 Internal to drainage networks, stream size exerts a fundamental control on the ephemeral contribution to river hydrology (Fig. 2).
 On average, first-order discharge is 88% ephemerally sourced across all CONUS basins (Fig. 2a).
 This result varies predictably east and west of the Mississippi River (83% versus 93%, respectively).
-Given the first-order control of topography on eastern ephemeral stream presence (Fig. 1), the eastern ephemeral contribution decreases rapidly to approximately 60% in large rivers, while in western basins it decreases more slowly- and linearly with stream order (Fig. 2a).
+Given the first-order control of topography on eastern ephemeral stream presence (Fig. 1), the eastern ephemeral contribution decreases rapidly to approximately 60% in large rivers, while in western basins it decreases more slowly—and linearly—with stream order (Fig. 2a).
 The ephemeral drainage area percent decreases similarly with stream size (Fig 2b).
-Overall, these results are driven by the sheer extent of ephemeral steams in orders 1-3 in the east and 1-5 in the west (Fig 2c).
+Overall, these results are driven by the sheer extent of ephemeral streams in orders 1-3 in the east and 1-5 in the west (Fig 2c).

 Fig. 2: Ephemeral stream water contributions internal to drainage networks.
 (A) Average percent of discharge that is ephemerally sourced by stream order, where boxplots are composed of CONUS basins and points/lines show the mean trend with river size.
 (B) Same, but for the average percent of upstream drainage area that is ephemeral.
 (C) Percent of CONUS drainage network length that is ephemeral.
 Note that only one network has 11 stream orders: the lower Columbia River.

 We limit our ephemeral stream analysis to CONUS ephemeral streams as Mexican/Canadian rivers fall under different water quality regulation, as well as all ephemeral canals, ditches, and ponds (18).
-We also do not account for human groundwater pumping (18, 29, 30) and thus are likely under-estimating ephemeral streams where pumping is significant.
+We also do not account for human groundwater pumping (18, 29, 30), which lowers water tables, and thus are likely under-estimating ephemeral streams where pumping is significant.
 Ephemeral streams will only become more frequent as groundwater pumping intensifies and water tables lower further (31–33).
 Overall, our analysis represents a conservative estimate of ephemeral hydrography and the ephemeral pulse of CONUS drainage networks.